kreijack/bombrowser/tests/TESTS.md

 ### Test 10.16.2 - parent too late

 Test description:
-- enter in the edit dialog of code ASS-A
+- enter in the edit dialog of code TEST-ASS-A
 - enter in the edit date dialog
 - change the "To date" to 2022-01-01
 - press "Save button"